Breadcrumb

 Southern Circle Adventure - Day 10

-Leaving Aoraki Mount Cook National Park, travel a short distance before stopping at the visitor centre on the southern shores of Lake Pukaki.
-Learn about the formation of the region and take in the spectacular views of Mount Cook.
-Lake Tekapo also displays the same reflective qualities of Lake Pukaki, making the waters a bright turquoise.
-You’ll go through the small town of Tekapo, home to some of the most photographed subjects in the country, the Church of the Good Shepherd and the Collie Dog statue.
-It's a great place to take a scenic flight, enjoy a guided horse trek, a boat trip on the pristine lake or just marvel at the magnificent views.
+Leaving Aoraki Mt Cook National Park, travel a short distance for a stop at the visitor centre on the southern shores of Lake Pukaki.
+Learn about the formation of the region and take in the spectacular views of Aoraki-Mount Cook.
+Along the way you'll come to Lake Tekapo which also displays the same reflective qualities as Lake Pukaki, making the waters bright turquoise.
+It's a great place to take a scenic flight, soak in a hot spring or just marvel at the magnificent views.
 From here you travel through Burkes Pass and into the rich farming valley that surrounds Geraldine.
-Continue on across the vast Canterbury Plains to arrive in Christchurch City, your destination for the night.
+Continue across the vast Canterbury Plains to Christchurch.

 Your accommodation: Bella Vista Christchurch